 It was a difficult job, and I had no idea about the evil in this world that occurs regularly – to our most vulnerable in society – children.
 I was good at my job and put many monsters in prison, but this was certainly not a position I wanted to work forever.

 Luckily, I tested for Sergeant and promoted.
 I worked on a patrol squad and later transferred to our Professional Standards Bureau (PSB).
 PSB is responsible for investigating complaints against officers and giving them discipline if they acted inappropriately on the job.

 I was part of several investigations where the involved officer got fired for misconduct, and even one officer went to jail.
-This was not a fun position, but it was essential to hold our officers accountable.
-The ability for us to hold officers accountable for their misconduct is EXTREMELY important to maintain the public’s trust.
+That was not a fun position, but it was essential to hold our officers accountable.
+The ability for us to hold officers accountable for their misconduct is EXTREMELY important to maintain the public's trust.

-After a while of investigating our own, I promoted to lieutenant.
+After a while of investigating our own, I got promoted to lieutenant.
 I oversaw four patrol sergeants and about 50 officers until I later transferred to supervise our Property Investigations Unit.

-I now supervise seven sergeants who are responsible for managing squads of property crime, metal theft, pawn shop, and animal crime detectives.
+I now supervise seven sergeants who are responsible for managing squads of property crime, metal theft, pawnshop, and animal crime detectives.